Vesicovaginal Fistula

 young-woman-being-examined-for-vesicovaginal-fistula

 In a surgical facility, anesthesia will be administered to make the procedure more comfortable.
 Surgical repair of the vesicovaginal fistula can be done vaginally or abdominally.
 The vaginal approach is less invasive and is often the preferred method.
-Laparoscopy is used to make the surgical process more comfortable.
-Scar tissue is then removed so the healthy tissue can be interposed.
+Laparoscopy may be used to make the surgical process more comfortable.
+Scar tissue is removed so healthy tissue can be interposed.

-The vaginal and bladder are closed.
+The vaginal and bladder openings are closed during the procedure.
 The bladder is then filled with sterile water to search for any leaks, and repairs are made as necessary.
-The surgical procedure normally takes between 2-6 hours to complete.
+The surgical procedure normally takes between 2–6 hours to complete.

 Recovery

 A full recovery without complications is very likely with proper recovery.
 Any tissue that was removed during the procedure may be sent for a biopsy to eliminate the possibility of cancer.
-If urine leakage, nausea, or other uncomfortable symptoms occur after surgery, contact your healthcare provider immediately.
+If urine leakage, nausea, or other uncomfortable symptoms occur after surgery, patients should contact their healthcare provider immediately.